vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 *{ store, route }* - an object consisting of the Vuex store and global router references.
 ### Hooks
 #### asyncData
 Since the app is using SSR, this method prefetches and resolves the asyncronous data before rendering happens and saves it to Vuex store.
-Asyncronous data for Category page is list of all categories, category attributes and list of products for each category.
+Asyncronous data for Category page is a list of all categories, category attributes and list of products for each category.
 #### beforeMount
-*'filter-changed-category'* event listener is initialized. *Although this event is not triggered anywhere.*
+**'filter-changed-category'** event listener is initialized. *Although this event is not triggered anywhere.*
 #### beforeDestroy
-*'filter-changed-category'* event listener is removed.
+**'filter-changed-category'** event listener is removed.

 ## Checkout